Next Generation TiAl Alloys Advanced by New European Consortium

-The ADVANCE project—Sophisticated experiments and optimisation to advance an existing CALPHAD database for next generation TiAl alloys—consists of an extensive and ambitious experimental program to generate detailed and accurate phase equilibrium data for a series of homogenous Ti-Al-X alloys of high purity, aiming to resolve existing experimental controversies and to determine missing data points of relevance, and ultimately support modelling activities consisting of assessing and re-optimising individual subsystems and the development of cutting-edge CALPHAD databases for TiAl alloys.
+The ADVANCE project consisted of an extensive and ambitious experimental program to generate detailed and accurate phase equilibrium data for a series of homogenous Ti-Al-X alloys of high purity, aiming to resolve existing experimental controversies and to determine missing data points of relevance, and ultimately support modeling activities consisting of assessing and re-optimizing individual subsystems and the development of cutting-edge CALPHAD databases for TiAl alloys.

-Representatives of the ADVANCE consortium, left to right: Hai-Lin Chen (TCSAB), Roman Sowa (MTU), Annett Seide (MTU), Svea Mayer (MUL), Martin Schloffer (MTU), Martin Palm (MPIE), Anders Engström (TCSAB), Florian Pyczak (HZG), Marcus Rackel (HZG), Roland Schmier (MTU).
-Missing from the photo: Frank Stein (MPIE), Yang Yang (TCSAB)
+Representatives of the consortium, left to right: Hai-Lin Chen (TCSAB), Roman Sowa MTU), Annett Seide (MTU), Svea Mayer (MUL), Martin Schloffer (MTU), Martin Palm (MPIE), Anders Engström (TCSAB), Florian Pyczak (Hereon), Marcus Rackel (Hereon), Coordinator (MTU).
+Missing from the photo: Frank Stein (MPIE), Yang Yang (TCSAB).

 advance-project-logos